insightfinder/InsightAgent/cgroup/README.md

 - To stop the agent run the following command:
 ```
 python stopcron.py -n USER_NAME_IN_HOST -p PASSWORD

+USER_NAME_IN_HOST - username used to login into the host machines
+PASSWORD - password or name of the identity file along with path
 ```

 ##### To install agent on local machine: